-This information could be in the VSSP.
+Procedures for changing wastewater tanks to ballast water tanks (if applicable), could be in the VSSP.
 Some ships use the same tanks and piping to collect or distribute wastewater and ballast water.
 There is always a potential for wastewater to enter the ballast water system if shared equipment or tanks.
 Cruise ships have procedures to prevent the introduction of wastewater into ballast water discharges.
 Any offloading to shore of ballast water?